Getting Started with the cf CLI

 For more information about the -f

-uses that app name whether or not there is a different app name in the manifest.
-If the manifest describes multiple apps, you can push a single app by providing its name at the command line; the cf CLI does not push the others.
+single app by providing thenname at the command line; the cf CLI does not push the others.
 Use these behaviors for testing.

-Push an App with a Buildpack
+Push an app with a buildpack

 You can specify a buildpack when you push an app with the -b